 \subsection{Demographic Characteristics of Participants}

-As shown in Table \ref{tab:demographics-basic}, participants are predominantly male (73.3\%, $n=22$) and also, generally above 30 years old (73.3\%, $n=22$).
-Most participants (70\%, $n=21$) reside in Sri Lanka, Brazil and Australia, yet other participants are in six other countries.
-In addition, Table \ref{tab:demographics-basic} shows that most participants carry out traditional occupations in the software industry, such as engineers, developers, architects, team leaders, etc. Other occupations (23.3\%, $n=7$) were also represented by individual participants, e.g., data governance manager, business analyst, product director, and application security specialist.
-The participants were also relatively senior, with 76.7\% ($n=23$) having at least 4 years of experience or more in their fields.
-The vast majority also work as full-time employees (87\%, $n=26$) for their companies.
+As shown in Table \ref{tab:demographics-basic}, participants are predominantly male ($22/30$) and also, generally above 30 years old ($22/30$).
+Most participants ($21/30$) reside in Sri Lanka, Brazil and Australia, yet other participants are in six other countries.
+In addition, Table \ref{tab:demographics-basic} shows that most participants carry out traditional occupations in the software industry, such as engineers, developers, architects, team leaders, etc. Other occupations ($7/30$) were also represented by individual participants, e.g., data governance manager, business analyst, product director, and application security specialist.
+Only one participant reported their professional title as a freelance writer, yet they had also worked as a software engineer and instructor in industry and academia.
+The participants were also relatively senior, with 76.7\% ($23/30$) having at least 4 years of experience or more in their fields.
+The vast majority also work as full-time employees ($26/30$) for their companies.

 Participants were also asked about the types of systems that they worked with and the application areas.
-These were multiple-choice questions, so participants could be selected as many options as they wanted.
-Figure \ref{fig:types-of-systems} shows that the most common type of system was web applications (70\%, $n=21$), followed by mobile applications (30\%, $n=9$).
-Almost all participants reported working with systems that handle either personal data (90\%, $n=27$) and/or sensitive personal data (53.3\%, $n=16$).
+These were multiple-choice questions, so participants could select as many options as they wanted.
+Figure \ref{fig:types-of-systems} shows that the most common type of system was web applications ($21/30$), followed by mobile applications ($9/30$).
+Almost all participants reported working with systems that handle either personal data ($27/30$) and/or sensitive personal data ($16/30$).
 Only two participants answered that they worked with 'other' types of data.
 However, these participants were contacted before scheduling an interview, and it was clarified that they worked with systems that handle personal data.
 That is, they only did not have access to any personal data in the development environment.
-Participants have worked in many types of applications, such as financial applications (30\%, $n=9$), e-commerce (23.3\%, $n=7$), health applications (23.3\%, $n=7$), and many others.
-These applications, in turn, processed various types of personal data, such as identity data (66.7\%, $n=20$), asset data (46.7\%, $n=14$), activity data (40\%, $n=12$), context data (40\%, $n=12$), health data (33.3\% $n=10$), relationship data (33.3\% $n=10$), and so on.
+Participants have worked in many types of applications, such as financial applications ($9/30$), e-commerce ($7/30$), health applications ($7/30$), and many others.
+These applications, in turn, processed many types of personal data, such as identity data ($20/30$), asset data ($14/30$), activity data ($12/30$), context data ($12/30$), health data ($10/30$), relationship data ($10/30$), and so on.